rticommunity/rticonnextdds-examples/examples/recording_service/README.md

 # Recording Service

-RTI Recording Service includes three tools:
+RTI Recording Service is the first off-the-shelf solution for reliable and non-intrusive recording, analysis and replay of real-time data, messages and events at high data rates and high fidelity.
+RTI Recording Service is comprised of three different tools:

 -   Recording Service, an RTI Connext DDS application that records Topics and discovery data.
 Recording Service records updates to data along with a